mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Originally to address reading deficits [@cole2014designing], also addressing alienation of women and girls from STEM subjects [@cole1987contextual], the importance of designing intervention to nurture participants formation of identities in evolving idiocultures became an important aspect of the work.

 This strand on culture formation was continued by Gutiérrez  who led a 5D interventions called Las Redes[@scott_nixon_digital_2012], and  El Pueblo Mágico [@gutierrez_learning_2019-1] contributed in the line of understandings of idioculture.
-In Las Redes, the multi-lingual cultrual environment was important.
+In Las Redes, the multi-lingual cultural environment was important.

 Play as a leading activity in El Pueblo Mágico [@gutierrez_learning_2019-1]